 Issue I Loans may be prepaid by borrowers at any time prior to their respective final maturity dates.
 For this purpose the term "prepayments" includes repayments in full or in part.
 The rate of prepayments on the Issue I Loans may be influenced by a variety of economic, social and other factors affecting borrowers, including interest rates, the availability of alternative financing and the general job market for graduates of institutions of higher education.
+The Issue I Loan Portfolio is expected to include Fixed Rate MEFA Loans with a range of interest rates, principal balances and other characteristics.
 The Authority cannot predict with certainty the actual average life of the Issue I Loans.
-In addition, the availability of education loan consolidation financing from other sources may materially increase the rate of prepayment actually experienced by the Authority could result in increase in the rate of Issue I Loan repayment actually experienced by the Authority could result in increased redemption of Bonds prior to maturity and could have a material and adverse affect upon the sufficiency of Revenues and other moneys held under the Resolution to pay when due the Principal Installments of and interest on the Issue I Bonds and Program Expenses.
-See "- Redemption of Bonds," "- General Economic Conditions," "- Competition May Reduce Demand or Increase Prepayments on Issue I Loans" and "- Changes in Relevant Laws."
+In addition, the availability of education loan consolidation financing from other sources may materially increase the rate of prepayment actually experienced by the Authority with respect to Issue I Loans.
+An increase in the rate of Issue I Loan repayment actually experienced by the Authority could result in increased redemption of Bonds prior to maturity and could have a material and adverse affect upon the sufficiency of Revenues and other moneys held under the Resolution to pay when due the Principal Installments of and interest on the Issue I Bonds and Program Expenses.
+See "- Redemption of Bonds," "- General Economic Conditions," "- Competition May Reduce Demand or Increase Prepayments on Issue I Loans" and "- Changes in Relevant Laws" and "PRO FORMA ISSUE I LOAN PORTFOLIO."

 The Authority reserves the right to finance MEFA Loans or other loans, the proceeds of which are to be applied, in whole or in part, to fund the prepayment of Issue I Loans.
 The Authority further reserves the right to fund such MEFA Loans or other loans through the issuance of Bonds or other obligations.
-See "SECURITY FOR THE ISSUE I BONDS AND SOURCES OF PAYMENT" and "- Redemption of Bonds," "- Composition and Characteristics of the Issue I Loan Portfolio May Change" and "- Competition."
+See "SECURITY FOR THE ISSUE I BONDS AND SOURCES OF PAYMENT," "- Redemption of Bonds," "- Composition and Characteristics of the Issue I Loan Portfolio May Change" and "- Competition May Reduce Demand for or Increase Prepayment on Issue I Loans."

-To the extent that Issue I Loans are prepaid, the proceeds of such prepayments may be used to redeem Series 2009 Bonds prior to maturity pursuant to the special optional redemption, special mandatory redemption or optional redemption provisions of the Resolution.
-See "THE SERIES 2009 BONDS - Redemption Provisions - Optional Redemption," "- Special Optional Redemption From Excess Revenues" and "- Special Mandatory Redemption From Excess Revenues."
+To the extent that Issue I Loans are prepaid, the proceeds of such prepayments may be used to redeem Offered Bonds prior to maturity pursuant to the special optional redemption, special mandatory redemption or optional redemption provisions of the Resolution.
+See "REDEMPTION PROVISIONS."